haithun/myCert/README.md

 certificate and change settings_local.py accordingly.
 Here is how to generate a new CA keypair with a password on the pricate key.
 It assumes the domain `ca.example.com` and uses the configuration file `/opt/ca/conf/ca.example.com.cnf`.
-You will likely want to make adjustment there such the Organizational name, city, state, etc.
+Before this next step,  you will likely want to make adjustment there such the changing "example.com" to your domain, setting organizational name, city, state, and so on.
+Here are the step.